Portland Car Accident Lawyer

 This law is applied in the courtroom but may also be applied by insurance companies.
 This is why it can help to have an attorney representing you.
-An experienced auto accident lawyer in Portland can work to ensure the law is applied fairly in your case and you are not assigned more blame than you deserve.
+An experienced car accident attorney can work to ensure the law is applied fairly in your case and you are not assigned more blame than you deserve.

-Our auto accident lawyers want you to receive all the compensation you deserve.
+Our Portland car accident lawyers want you to receive all the compensation you deserve.
 We understand how important it is to be compensated when you are injured because of another driver’s negligence.

 Types of Common Car Accidents

 There are many different auto accidents that occur because of one driver’s negligent or careless actions behind the wheel.
 According to the Oregon Department of Transportation (ODOT), there were 5,467 car accidents in Portland resulting in 3,838 injuries and 54 fatalities in 2020.

 Some of the more common crashes that we see in Portland include:

 These are often deadly accidents, particularly when they occur at high speed on busy roadways, like interstates.
 Head-on crashes occur when one vehicle crashes into the front of another vehicle.
 Sometimes this results from one driver going the wrong way.
 No matter who causes these accidents, the occupants of both vehicles are at risk for serious injury or death because of the force of the impact.